Nearly all Web users rely on search at least some of the time. For many, it's their main way to navigate the Web.

 - if the webpage is bookmarked (or saved to favorites), it is the default text displayed in the list of bookmarks (favorites).

-- Make sure the first-level heading on your page (in HTML, the "<h1>" heading) matches what is in the "<title>" tag, or at least is very similar, as shown in the sample screenshot.
+- Make sure the first-level heading on your page (in HTML, the "<h1>" heading) matches what is in the "<title>" tag (browser tab or window title), or at least is very similar.

-- Make sure all headings follow proper hierarchy and HTML markup.
+- Make sure all headings follow proper hierarchy and HTML markup -- they should be actual headings vs. bold, large parapraph text.

 - Use descriptive words for links (not "click here" or the Web address), letting readers know what to expect at the linked page.
 See the guidelines for writing Web content for examples.